 We were founded in April 1996, and we have experienced growth and significantly expanded our operations.
-For example, over the last five fiscal years, our employees have increased to 55,146 as at June 30, 2022 from 34,547 as at March 31, 2017.
+For example, over the last five fiscal years, our employees have increased to 57,503 as at September 30, 2022 from 34,547 as at March 31, 2017.
 In fiscal 2015, our delivery centers in South Carolina and Pennsylvania, in the US, as well as in South Africa, became fully operational, as did our newest facility in China.
 In fiscal 2016, we added new facilities in Durban and Port Elizabeth, South Africa and Iloilo, the Philippines.
 In fiscal 2017, we added new facilities in Durban and Centurion, South Africa.
 In fiscal 2019, we added new facilities in Palma, Spain and the Philippines.
 In fiscal 2020, we added new facilities in Pune and Gurgaon, India and the Philippines.
-In fiscal 2021, we added new facilities in Gurgaon, India, Australia and the Philippines.
-In fiscal 2022, we added new facilities in Hyderabad, India and the Philippines.
-We have delivery centers across 12 countries in China, Costa Rica, India, the Philippines, Poland, Romania, South Africa, Spain, Sri Lanka, Turkey, the UK, and the US.
+In fiscal 2021, we added new facilities in Hyderabad, India and the Philippines.
+During the six months ended September 30, 2022 we added new facilities in Indore and Vizag, India and Philippines and facilities related to our acquisition of Vuram (primarily in Chennai, Bangalore and Trichy, India, US and Canada).
+We have delivery centers across 13 countries in Canada, China, Costa Rica, India, the Philippines, Poland, Romania, South Africa, Spain, Sri Lanka, Turkey, the UK, and the US.
 We intend to further expand our global delivery capability, and we are exploring plans to do so in Asia Pacific, North America and Europe.

 We have also completed numerous acquisitions.
 For example, in the first quarter of fiscal 2017, we acquired Value Edge, a provider of commercial research and analytics services to clients in the pharma industry based in India, the US and Europe.
 In January 2017, we acquired Denali, a leading provider of strategic procurement BPM solutions based in the United States.
 In March 2017, we acquired HealthHelp, an industry leader in care management based in the United States.
 In July 2022, we completed the acquisition of Vuram, a hyper automation services company that specializes in low-code enterprise automation and provides custom, scalable BPM solutions including industry-specific solutions for the banking/financial services, insurance, and healthcare verticals.
-For more information about more recent acquisitions, see "-We may not succeed in identifying suitable acquisition targets or integrating any acquired business into our operations, which could have a material adverse effect on our business, results of operations, financial condition and cash flows."
+For more information about more recent acquisitions, see "- We may not succeed in identifying suitable acquisition targets or integrating any acquired business into our operations, which could have a material adverse effect on our business, results of operations, financial condition and cash flows."